Efficiently stable presentations from error-correcting codes

 The resulting code is called the \emph{Reed-Muller code} $\code_\RM$ with parameters $q,m,d$.
 For $m=1$, one obtains the \emph{Reed-Solomon code} $\code_\RS$.
 A useful feature is that $\code_\RM$ can be seen as the $m$-fold tensor product of $\code_\RS$, i.e.\ $\code_\RM = \code_\RS^{\otimes m}$ as vector spaces over $\F_q$.

 We define a local linear tester $M_{\RM}$ for the code $\code_\RM$ over $\F_q$.
 The tester is described as an algorithmic procedure in Figure~\ref{fig:RM-tester}.
 The description makes use of interpolation coefficients, which are defined as follows.
-Fix $d+1$ distinct values $t_0,\ldots,t_d \in \F_q$.
+Fix $d+1$ distinct values $t_0,\ldots,t_d \in \F_q$. \tnote{adding:}(These are fixed once and for all, and their choice does not impact any subsequent statement.)
 Then for all $u,v \in \F_q$ and $i \in \{0,\ldots,d\}$ define the interpolation coefficients

 These are defined so that any polynomial $f:\F_q\to\F_q$ of degree at most $d$ satisfies that for all $v \in \F_q$,